radiantlogic-v8/documentation-new/documentation/introduction/samples.md

 This guide describes default naming contexts and default data sources.

+>[!note] For more information on installing the samples described in this guide, refer to the guide on [creating environments](installation/create-environments.md)

 ## Default Naming Contexts

 This section describes all the default root naming contexts included with RadiantOne.
 The naming contexts can be viewed/managed from the Main Control Panel > Directory Namespace tab and the data (run-time) can be seen from the Directory Browser tab.
 If a naming context is safe to delete, it is indicated in the description below.